usimd/pi-gen-action/README.md

 on providing more root disk space where the Docker daemon runs the build (since this action runs the `pi-gen` build always inside a container).

-From current experience, this will reclaim between 25 and 30 GB of additional disk space
+From current experience, this will reclaim about 30 GB of additional disk space

 ```yaml
 jobs: